The 411 on the Compassionate Use Registry Florida Medical Marijuana Card

 Who Qualifies for a Florida Medical Marijuana Card?

-According to the Florida Department of Health, Florida residents with any of the following conditions are permitted to apply for a medical marijuana card.
+According to the Florida Department of Health Office of Compassionate Use, Florida residents with any of the following conditions are eligible for medical marijuana and permitted to apply for a medical marijuana card.

 ● Post-traumatic stress disorder (PTSD)